Transcendental Meditation for Professionals

 The prerequisites to peak performance – focus, creativity, broad comprehension, proactivity and planning – occur when the brain, and particularly the prefrontal cortex, is functioning coherently.
 Several rigorous studies have demonstrated that Transcendental Meditation – more than any other technique – enhances the brain’s coherent functioning.

-- Increased peek mental performance (Scandinavian Journal of Medicine and Science in Sports, 2009)
+- Increased peak mental performance (Scandinavian Journal of Medicine and Science in Sports, 2009)

 - Improved brain functioning outside meditation (International Journal of Neuroscience, 2006)